origo-map/origo-documentation/content/layers.md

 `type` | type of source for the layer.
 For WMS the type is WMS.
 `source` | named source of the layer.
 The [source](#source) must be defined with the layers source options.
 `style` | the name of the referenced [style](#style-basics) to be used for the layer.
+`format` | the image format used for the layer.
+Default is 'image/png' unless format is set for the source.
 `group` | group the layer belong to.
 If group is not provided it will not be included in legend.
 Optional.
 `queryable` | if featureinfo should be enabled for the layer.
 Default is true.
 `opacity` | opacity of the layer.
 Value between 0 and 1.
 Default is 1.